Credit Providers

 For more information or to check for schedule availability, email debbie@aiaorlando.com

-If you have a course that is approved for AIA CEUs, we have a convenient and centrally located office with classroom space to host your training sessions.
-As an Allied Member, we will waive the standard $320 room rental fee and the $200 email promotional fee as part of your member benefits and you may teach a course once or twice a year at the AIA Orlando office.
+If you have a course that is approved for AIA CEUs, we have a partnership with Casa Feliz, where we can host your class.
+As an Allied Member, we will waive the $200 email promotional fee as part of your member benefits and you may teach a course once or twice a year at Casa Feliz through our credit provider number.
 If you need help getting a course approved, or for more information, please read below.

 Member Credit Reporting

-Once you register and offer a course for AIA CES LU’s, it is your responsibility to record and report AIA member credit information within 10 business days of course completion using the Course Attendance Form.
+Once you register and offer a course for AIA CES, it is your responsibility to record and report AIA member credit information within 10 business days of course completion using the Course Attendance Form.
 Providers must report AIA member credit information each time a course is offered.

 Our twice monthly Lunch & Learn seminars as well as additional events provide education/credit earning opportunities to our Architect members.
 Typically, the presenter for a Lunch & Learn is a credit provider and submits their class content to National for course credit approval.
 Occasionally, we will need to submit the course content to National for approval ourselves.